Trade Stock Indices

 If for 1 dollar the broker gives you 100

-Then if you have 1,000 you'll get a total of:
+Then if you have 1,000 you will get a total of:

-$1,000 * 100 = 100,000 dollars
+$1,000 * 100 = $100,000

 Now you control 100,000 dollars of Investment

-Most new indices traders ask what indices leverage is best indices leverage for 1,000 dollars, or 2,000 dollars, or 5,000 dollars indices account? - The best indices leverage option to select when opening a live Indices account is always 100:1 & not 400:1.
+Most new traders ask what leverage is best leverage for $1,000, or $2,000, or $5,000 dollars account? - The best leverage option to choose when opening a live account is always 100:1 & not 400:1.

-What's Stock Indices Margin?
+What's Stock Margin?

-Stock Indices Margin is the amount of money required by your broker so that to allow you to continue trading with borrowed amount.
+Stock Margin is the amount of money required by your broker so that to allow you to continue trading with borrowed amount.

-In other words the question what's margin in Indices Trading? can be described as the money required to cover open stock indices trades & is expressed in percent.
+In other words the question what's margin in Indices Trading? can be described as the money required to cover open stock trades & is expressed in percent.
 For 100:1, the amount you will control is 100,000 dollars as described in the above examples.

-If indices leverage = 100:1
+If leverage = 100:1

-1,000 / 100,000 * 100= 1%
+1,000 / 100,000 * 100= 1 %

-Margin required = 1%
+Margin required = 1 %

 (1/100 *100= 1%)

-'Trade Forex Trading - Please simplify because I am Beginner'
+'Trade Forex Trading - Please simplify because I am Beginner Trader'

-(Simplify - your capital is $1,000 after indices leverage you control $100,000 - $1,000 is what percent of $100,000 - it is 1%) that is your margin requirement for your indices account.
+(Simplify - your capital is $1,000 after leverage you control $100,000 - $1,000 is what percent of $100,000 - it's 1 percent) that is your margin requirement for your account.

-The indices margin example explained and illustrated below, the set index leverage ratio is 100:1, margin which is 1% is $2683.07, therefore the total amount controlled by indices trader is: $268,307 - this is because with this leverage the trader has used little of his money and borrowed the rest, with this set at 100:1, trader is using 1% of their capital, this 1% equals to $2683.07, if 1% equals to $2683.07 then 100% is $268,307
+The margin example explained and illustrated below, the set leverage ratio option is 100:1, margin which is 1 % is $2683.07, therefore the total sum controlled by trader is: $268,307 - this is because with this leverage the trader has used little of his money and borrowed the rest of the amount, with this set at 100:1, trader is using 1% of their capital, this 1 % equals to $2683.07, if 1% equals to $2683.07 then 100% is $268,307

-Indices Trading Leverage & Margin Discussed
+Trading Leverage & Margin Discussed

 • If = 50:1 Leverage